Known formally as Single Anastamosis Duodeno-Ileal Bypass – with Sleeve

-All patients are required to commence an Optifast based diet for a period of 2-3 weeks prior to SADI-S surgery.
-This diet induces a change to the patient’s metabolism putting it into a Ketotic state, known as Ketosis.
+All patients are required to commence an Optifast-based diet for a period of 2-3 weeks, prior to SADI-S surgery.
+This diet induces a change to the patient’s metabolism, putting it into a Ketotic state, known as Ketosis.

-Some blood thinners and anti-platelet agents which will need to be stopped 2-10 days prior to surgery depending on the particular medication.
+Some blood thinners and anti-platelet agents will need to be stopped 2-10 days prior to surgery, depending on the particular medication.
 We will provide advice tailored to each patient.

 SADI-S Post-Operative Care

-We also use steristrips and waterproof dressings to ensure the skin heals in a clean and dry environment.
-Patients can bathe or shower with these dressings in place, however they should be patted dry afterwards.
+We also use either tissue glue, or steristrips and waterproof dressings, to ensure the skin heals in a clean and dry environment.
+Patients can bathe or shower with these dressings in place, however, they should be patted dry afterwards.

-Many patients will be directed to take a PPI (Proton Pump Inhibitor) such as Nexium, Somac or Losec for a certain period after surgery to reduce stomach acid production.
+Many patients will be directed to take a PPI (Proton Pump Inhibitor) such as Nexium, Somac or Losec for a certain period after surgery, to reduce stomach acid production.

-Surgery will help patients to start their weight loss journey, however, in order to achieve successful long-term results – dietary and behavioural changes are necessary.
+Surgery will help patients to start their weight loss journey.
+However, in order to achieve successful long-term results, dietary and behavioural changes are necessary.